 Piston Slap and Cylinder Wall Clearance

-Excessive piston to wall clearance causes a knocking sound known as piston slap.
-It's a problem with older high mileage engines.
+Excessive piston-to-wall clearance and side-to-side movement cause a knocking sound called piston slap.
+It is a problem with older high-mileage engines.
 The clearance between the piston and the cylinder wall increases, causing the pistons to rock back and forth in their bores.